CommonInfrastructure/.github/profile/README.md

 ## Hi there 👋

-This is a Suggestion of a Github structure for Optimizely Common Infrastructure
+This is a Suggestion of a Github structure for Optimizely Common Infrastructure.

-Each system is represented by a Repository.
+Each system that we buy/build/run is represented by a Repository.

-In each repo there are folders for major components.
+In each repository there are folders for major components.

 Under a component there could be additional folders and files as needed.